alessiorubicini/alessiorubicini.github.io/src/posts/2026-04-30-getting-hands-on-with-apples-foundation-models-framework.md

 Every session operates within a context window limit.
 As the transcript grows, it may eventually exceed this limit, triggering an `exceededContextWindowSize` error.

-This is a fundamental constraint of language models—especially on-device ones—and requires explicit handling.
+This is a fundamental constraint of language models, especially on-device ones, and requires explicit handling.

 ### Recovery strategies